krzentner/language-world/data/gpt-3.5-turbo/goal_md/reach-2.md

-To reliably reach to the target location, the robot should perform the following steps:
+The task `reach` requires the robot to move the gripper to the target location.
+To reach the target location reliably, the robot should perform the following steps:

-1. Move the robot's gripper until it is near the target location.
-2. When the robot's gripper is not near the reach target, move the robot's gripper until it is near the target location.
+    Steps: 1.
+Move the gripper to the target location Since this task does not involve grabbing or manipulating any objects, the robot just needs to move the gripper to the target location.